-OXO Chef’s Slicer is a user-friendly, French-style mandoline under $100.
+OXO Chef’s Slicer is a user-friendly, French-style mandoline under $100 (at time of writing).
 It is the perfect tool for creating culinary arts like a pro, both at home and in a professional kitchen.

 Many users are impressed by how easy it is to cut French fries and common veggies for vegetable salads.

 Four Sharp Styles: This mandoline slicer includes a serrated, straight and 2 different wavy blades that can be set to any slice thickness.
 So, go on and cut through cucumber salad, “wavy potato slices for home-baked French fries,” onion rings, citrus slices, and waffle fries.

 Convenient Dial: The OXO mandoline slicer also features a soft, easy to read dial for selecting the slice thickness you want to julienne setting.